qqchqiuqiuyy/SourceIdea/src/main/resources/static/bower_components/chart.js/docs/07-Notes.md

 </head>
 ```

-Usually I would recommend feature detection to choose whether or not to load a polyfill, rather than IE conditional comments, however in this case, VML is a Microsoft proprietary format, so it will only work in IE.
+Usually I would recommend feature detection to choose whether or not to load a polyfill, rather than IE conditional Comments, however in this case, VML is a Microsoft proprietary format, so it will only work in IE.

 Some important points to note in my experience using ExplorerCanvas as a fallback.